Lcbx/BytecodeLang/README.md

     def fly()
         return 150

 # when not a class member, variables and functions must be declared with "var" and "def"
 var test = [Bird(), Hawk(), Plane()] for obj in test
     # string interpolation and conversion are implicit (i find it terse and expresive)
     << "object flying at " obj.fly() "mph"

+# delete statement (similar to c++ delete)
+del var1 var2 var3

 ```